srobin04005/devDataProducts/presentation/index.md

 <td>-0.0209</td><td>-2.9733</td><td>0.8177</td>
 </tr>
 </table>
-<small>Joe in the Service Department says that horsepower is the biggest predictor for mpg, but Scott insist that weight is the most influential predictor and the coefficiences seem to prove that.
+<small>The Service Department claims that horsepower is the biggest predictor for mpg, but the model shows that weight is the most influential predictor.
+Since many of our customers are collectors, I don't think this hurt sales.

-Residuals appear to be biased and heteroscedastic.
-Not exactly what we want, but close enough for our application.
 </small>

 Conclusion